 We’ve hiked from Wan Chai to The Peak on several occasions and it’s always been via a different route.
 Once we even made the mistake of walking along Peak Road, which is extremely narrow, has no sidewalk, and is the main vehicular road to The Peak.
 Needless to say, it was a big mistake!

-However, we finally perfected the route from Wan Chai to Victoria Peak and thought it’s best to share.
+However, we finally perfected the route from Wan Chai to Victoria Peak and thought it was best to share.
 Our route involves minimal walking on roads that are shared with vehicles.
-And of course it has amazing views!
+And of course, it has amazing views!

 Hike Visualised and Quantified

-However, if you do decide to end the hike at the Peak Tower, you can essentially shave off 1 km/15 mins from stats above.
+However, if you do decide to end the hike at Peak Galleria, you can essentially shave off 1 km/15 mins from the stats above.